guokr/Caver/README.md

 <h2 align="center">Did you guys have some pre-trained models</h2>

-Yes, we have released two pre-trained models on Zhihu NLPCC2018 open dataset.
+Yes, we have released two pre-trained models on Zhihu NLPCC2018 [opendataset](http://tcci.ccf.org.cn/conference/2018/taskdata.php).

+If you want to use the pre-trained model for performing text tagging, you can download it (along with other important inference material) from the Caver releases page.
+Alternatively, you can run the following command to download and unzip the files in your current directory:

 ```bash
 $ wget -O - https://github.com/guokr/Caver/releases/download/0.1/checkpoints_char_cnn.tar.gz | tar zxvf -